-The DH Company in Vinnytsia supplies heat to approx. 80 000 customers, and supplies domestic hot water (DHW) to approx. 49 000 customers.
-DH and DHW is provided during the heating season which in Vinnytsia lasts for 182 days.
+The DH Company in Vinnytsia supplies heat to approx. 80,000 customers and supplies domestic hot water (DHW) to approx. 49,000 customers.

-The district heating and hot water supply system of Vinnytsia was built during the 1970-90s.
+Vinnytsia’s district heating and hot water supply system was built during the 1970-90s.
 It is a 4-pipe system with central heating substations (CHS).
-During the last decade, in order to reduce losses in the DH networks, improve the energy efficiency and the quality of DH and DHW services, the company has been actively installing IHSs at the connection points.
+During the last decade, to reduce losses in the DH networks and improve the energy efficiency and quality of DH and DHW services, the company has been actively installing IHSs at the connection points and converting the 4-pipe system to a 2-pipe system.
 At present, the company operates 390 IHSs.
-About 80 CHSs are still in operation, however the DH Company’s strategy is to continue with IHS installation in order to convert Vinnytsia DH system to modern demand-driven system.
+About 80 CHSs are still in operation, however, the DH Company’s strategy is to continue with IHS installation to convert Vinnytsia’s DH system to a modern demand-driven one.

 Vinnytsia Demonstration Project